data-mechanics/course-2016-fal-proj/aditid_benli95_teayoon_tyao/README.md

 max(|average number of child establishments within r distance of any crime - average number of child establishments within distance r of drug crimes|)

 After first running the optimization for project 2 with integer radius values, we found the radius of 2 miles to be the optimal radius for our analysis.
-But to be sure, we decided to be more precise with our radius measurement and incremented by 0.1 instead of 1.
+For further confirmation, we decided to be more precise with our radius measurement and incremented by 0.1 instead of 1.

 The following steps were implemented for each radius value r in range(0, 5) miles to a precision of 0.1 miles.